AlexeyPtitsyn/programmers-news-reader/README.md

 - `build-popup-production` - build popup window applicatoin in production mode,
 - `build-options-dev` - build options window in watch mode,
 - `build-options-production` - build options window for production.

-## Project structure

-- `dist/` - Here lies the extension itself.
-Notable files are:
-  - `background-db.js` - Database singleton, that used not only by chrome extension background script, but also by options page react application.
-  - `interfaces.js` - JSDoc file to share types between background application and react applications.
-- `docs/images` - Images for this readme and examples.
-- `src/` - Source code for react applications.
-Options page and pop-up window are two separated React apps.
-  - `src/options/` - Source code for extension options page React application.
-  - `src/popup/` - Source code for pop-up window React application.

 ## Setting sources